Gather – Research – Analyze – Secure – Prevent

 • Free-up Seniors: Senior staff waste countless hours manually reviewing investigations, providing subjective feedback that is difficult to scale.

-Why Traditional Exercise Methodology Falls Short?
+Why Traditional Readiness Approach Falls Short?

 Why Traditional Platforms Falls Short:

-• The Trap of Tutorial Hell Concept: You feel like you are learning because you are solving gamified puzzles, but the truth is, once you face a real case on your own, the confidence crumbles
+• The Trap of Tutorial Hell Concept: You feel like you are improving because you are solving gamified puzzles, but the truth is, once you face a real case on your own, the confidence crumbles

 Why we do